 If you want to cremate your loved one, you will need to arrange for the cremation with a funeral home or crematory.
 You may also want to purchase an urn to hold the ashes.

-3. Arrange for Organ Donation, if applicable
+3. Arrange for Organ Donation (If Applicable)

-Organ donation is a generosity that can bring hope to others even in the darkest of times.
 If you or your loved one has decided to be an organ donor, there are a few things you’ll need to do to make it happen.

 4. Arrange the Funeral Service